-- 1. A computer-generated scheduling error

 - 2. Having the same teacher in the past, with an unsuccessful academic experience the previous year

 - 3. Incorrectly leveled students

 - 4. Career path changes

 There are two types of schedule changes that are processed during the school year.

 - 1. Students can move from one level of a course to a different level of the same course.
 This is called a level change. - 2.
 Students can add a course and drop a different course.
 This is called a course change.